dfhuangnicole-creator/XAI-driven-DL/README.md

 Use a decision tree model to classify the latent vectors;
 Use the tree model's GINI Importance to identify the important dimensions that contribute to 95% confidence.
 Conduct pertubation tests on the identified important dimensions to further confirm the determinate (most important) dimensions.
 (1) change values of the dimensions from -2 to 2 for the pertubation; (2) while the confidence of the tree model to make decisions remains the same, the dimensions that after the pertubation tests causes a change in classification decisions are selected for further analysis.
+The excel file displays the pertubation test result, as a case study to distinguishe interpreted from non-interpreted speeches.